Written by: Mary Gerardine

 How to Get a Real Estate Broker License

-Once you meet the requirements to become a real estate broker, you will need to complete specific steps to get your broker license.
+Having confirmed that you meet the requirements to become a real estate broker in your state, you’ll need to complete the following general steps:

 1. Complete a broker pre-licensing course